echo-bravo-yahoo/breadbox/README.md

 - Add auth for users
 - Add support for multiple users (split files/fs)
 - Symlink my existing recipes in for my user
+- Automatically log users in after they register